rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 Connection failed for 19
 </pre></div>
 </div></div>
-In the client output, we see that request number six never receives a response from the server and that subsequent requests fail because the server has crashed, and there is no one listening on port 9000.
+In the client output, we see that request with number 5 never receives a response from the server and that subsequent requests fail because the server has crashed, and there is no one listening on port 9000.

-## Solution: restart server in loop
+## Solution: restart the server in loop

 In order for subsequent requests to succeed, we need to start the server again after it has crashed.
 One way to do that is to run the server program in an